Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: Experiments and Numerical Results

 \subsubsection{Effect of Power Allocation Scheme}

 Power allocation for each user in the group needs to be calculated based on the CSI feedback.
-Since the model is trained using a predetermined power allocation scheme, BS may need to recompute the power allocation after the CSI of one user's link has changed, or it may have an impact on the transmission performance.
-As analyzed before, new models can be produced by fine-tuning.
-Yet this may make the time assumption larger.
+Since the model is trained using a predetermined power allocation scheme, the BS may need to recompute the power allocation after the CSI of one user's link has changed, or it may have an impact on the transmission performance.
 The robustness of the model to the variety of power allocation schemes is shown in Fig. \ref{powerallocation}.
 The service quality of user-F is not very sensitive to the variety of power allocation factors, and the curves are close to one another.
 For user-N, it is more sensitive since $\rho_{N}$ is smaller than $\rho_{F}$.
-Conventional methods are also used for comparison, in the equal power allocation situation where $\rho_{N}=\rho_{F}=0.5$, the performance of the conventional method breaks down completely where SSIM and PSNR are all zero, which indicates that none of the text images can be successfully reconstructed.
-This is because when the power allocation factors are equal, traditional SIC detection fails to demodulate either of the user signals.
-The learning-based approach, however, can nevertheless produce meaningful results.
+Conventional methods are also used for comparison, in the equal power allocation situation where $\rho_{N}=\rho_{F}=0.5$, the performance of the conventional method has broken down completely where SSIM and PSNR are both zeros, which indicates that none of the text images can be successfully reconstructed.
+This is because when the power allocation factors are equal, traditional SIC detection may fail to demodulate either of the user signals.
+The learning-based approach, however, can produce meaningful results.